Exact Flow Linear Attention: Exact Solution from Continuous-Time Dynamics: Introduction

 \section{Introduction}

-As large language models (LLMs) evolve into increasingly capable agents~\citep{yao2022react, team2025tongyi, google_gemini_deep_research, openai_deep_research_intro}, the efficiency of inference computation has emerged as a critical bottleneck~\citep{dao2022flashattention, kwon2023efficient, kim2024llm}.
-This challenge becomes particularly acute in demanding scenarios such as long-context processing and reinforcement learning (RL) environments~\citep{guo2025deepseek, lai2025survey} where models are required to handle extended reasoning trajectories or engage in complex tool-use interactions~\citep{lightman2023let, yao2023tree}, the quadratic time complexity~\citep{vaswani2017attention} inherent in standard attention mechanisms leads to severe inefficiencies.
-These inefficiencies introduce substantial computational overhead, significantly constraining model throughput, scalability to long contexts, and real-time interactivity~\citep{liu2023ring, jiang2024longllmlingua, katharopoulos2020transformers}.
+As large language models (LLMs) evolve into increasingly capable agents~\citep{yao2022react, team2025tongyi, google_gemini_deep_research, openai_deep_research_intro}, inference efficiency has become a critical bottleneck~\citep{dao2022flashattention, kwon2023efficient, kim2024llm}.
+This challenge is especially pronounced in long-context processing and reinforcement learning (RL) environments~\citep{guo2025deepseek, lai2025survey}, where models are required to process extended reasoning trajectories, maintain long-range dependencies, and engage in complex tool-use interactions~\citep{lightman2023let, yao2023tree}.
+In these scenarios, the quadratic time complexity of standard softmax attention~\citep{vaswani2017attention} introduces substantial computational overhead, constraining model throughput, scalability to long contexts, and real-time interactivity.~\citep{liu2023ring, jiang2024longllmlingua, katharopoulos2020transformers}.